velan-3/VIRTUSA-JatayuS4-TechMarshals/README.md

 # 🐾 Veterinary Assistant

-> An AI-powered livestock disease detection and health monitoring system built for the **VIRTUSA JatayuS4 TechMarshals Hackathon**
+> An AI-powered Cattle disease detection and health monitoring system built for the **VIRTUSA JatayuS4 TechMarshals Hackathon**

 ## 📋 Overview